Grate, Slice, or Chop: How to Prepare Your Vegetables for Fermentation

 Chopped vegetables, depending on their size, usually take much longer to culture than grated or thinly sliced vegetables.

-So while you might simply throw together thinly sliced cabbage, sea salt, and some juniper berries to create a simple sauerkraut, a thick cucumber slice would need a brine in order to culture properly and maintain its crunch.
+Slicing thinly is much like grating in that it increases the surface area.
+While you might simply throw together thinly sliced cabbage, sea salt, and some juniper berries to create a simple sauerkraut, a thick cucumber slice would need a brine in order to culture properly and maintain its crunch.

 Good candidates for slicing include: